pymupdf/PyMuPDF/docs/pixmap.rst

          1. This method is equivalent to :meth:`Pixmap.setPixel` executed for each pixel in the rectangle, but is obviously **very much faster** if many pixels are involved.
          2. This method can be used similar to :meth:`Pixmap.clearWith` to initialize a pixmap with a certain color like this: *pix.setRect(pix.irect, (255, 255, 0))* (RGB example, colors the complete pixmap with yellow).

+   .. method:: setResolution(xres, yres)

+      *(New in v1.16.17)* Set the resolution (dpi) in x and y direction.

+      :arg int xres: resolution in x direction.
+      :arg int yres: resolution in y direction.

+      .. note:: This is just documentary information.
+In MuPDF, this will not have other implications and will not be written to images created from the pixmap.

    .. method:: setAlpha([alphavalues])

       Change the alpha values.
 The pixmap must have an alpha channel.